mazurroman/ETHBrno/README.md

 # ETHBrno

-Sample project for ETHBrno.
+Sample project for ETHBrno 2022.
 Not intended for production use.